aantron/ocaml.org/data/planet/ocamlpro/opam-210-is-released.md

 <li>Creation of lock files for reproducible installations (formerly the opam-lock
 plugin)
 </li>
-<li>Switch invariants, replacing the &quot;base packages&quot; in opam 2.0 and allowing for
+<li>Switch invariants, replacing the "base packages" in opam 2.0 and allowing for
 easier compiler upgrades
 </li>
 <li>Improved options configuration (see the new <code>option</code> and expanded <code>var</code> sub-commands)